Ventimiglia Italy Travel Guide

 Basic Italian dining phrases enhance your experience.

-Remember to try local specialties and capture moments of your culinary journey.
+Remember to try local specialties and take photos of moments of your culinary journey.

 Italians savor their meals.
-Dining is a social experience, so expect a leisurely pace.
-There is no rush to finish quickly.
+Dining is a public experience, so anticipate a leisurely pace.
+There's no rush to finish quickly.